Exclusive -- David Mamet: Trump Is a 'Great President,' Left's Reaction Has Been 'Psychotic'

 The writer detailed his political conversion in more detail in his 2011 book The Secret Knowledge.

-Mamet has two new works out, including a book titled The Diary of a Porn Star by Priscilla Wriston-Ranger.
-His new play The Christopher Boy’s Communion, starring William H. Macy and Rebecca Pidgeon, is scheduled to begin performances February 13 for a brief run at the Odyssey Theatre Ensemble in Los Angeles.
+Aside from his new book The Diary of a Porn Star by Priscilla Wriston-Ranger, Mamet’s new play The Christopher Boy’s Communion, starring William H. Macy and Rebecca Pidgeon, is scheduled to begin performances February 13 for a brief run at the Odyssey Theatre Ensemble in Los Angeles.

 Follow David Ng on Twitter @HeyItsDavidNg.
 Have a tip?
 Contact me at dng@breitbart.com